hail-is/hail/hail/python/hail/docs/getting_started.rst

 Running on a Spark cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Hail can run on any Spark 2.4 cluster.
-For example, Google and Amazon offer
+For example, Google and Amazon make it
-the ability to rent Spark clusters on-demand, permitting the usage of many
+possible to rent Spark clusters with many thousands of cores on-demand,
-thousands of cores without an up-front capital investment,and providing a
+providing for the elastic compute requirements of scientific research without
-compelling solution to the elastic compute requirements of scientific research.
+an up-front capital investment.

 For more about computing on the cloud, see :ref:`.hail_on_the_cloud`.